Latest Update:

 Quick Takeaways

-• Deadlines Follow a Pattern: Winter batch deadlines are typically in November, Spring in ~February, Summer in ~May, and Fall in ~August.
+Deadlines Follow a Pattern: Winter deadlines land in November, Spring in February, Summer in May, and Fall in late July / early August.

-• Spring Batch is Now Official (X batch): As of 2025, YC has an official Spring batch, designated with an 'X'.
+Spring Batch is the "P" Batch: As of 2025, YC has an official Spring batch, now designated with a 'P' (for Primavera) after being renamed from 'X' in late 2025.

 Your Next Steps